zonca/zonca.dev/posts/2023-10-27-jupyterhub-github-authentication.md

 ```

 Switch `allow_all` to `true` to allow any valid Github user to be able to login (this took me some time to figure out...)

+Add the configuration file to the `helm upgrade --install` call as `--values config_github_auth.yaml`, you can have multiple `--values` arguments.